The A1c measures the average blood glucose level, so if your blood glucose is frequently high, the A1c number will be high.

 In either case, there are strategies to help bring that A1c number right back down.

-By the time someone gets type 2 diabetes, often their pancreas is producing only about half the amount of insulin that person would need.
+By the time someone gets type 2 diabetes, often their pancreas is producing only about half the amount of insulin that person really needs.

 Sometimes this occurs after an injury to the pancreas, such as surgery or trauma.
 Sometimes this occurs after an insult to the pancreas, such as an attack of pancreatitis.